 Specific applications of the scanner according to the invention relates to scanning of cavities, in particular body cavities.
 Scanning in cavities may relate to scanning of objects in the cavity, such as scanning of teeth in a mouth.
-However, scanning of e.g. the ear relate to scanning of the inner surface of the cavity itself.
+15 However, scanning of e.g. the ear relate to scanning of the inner surface of the cavity itself.
 In general scanning of a cavity, especially a small cavity, requires some kind of probe for the scanner.
-Thus, in one embodiment of the invention the point of reflected light is located on a probe, said probe being adapted to be entered into a cavity, such as a body cavity.
+Thus, in one embodiment of the invention the point of emission of probe light and the point of accumulation of reflected light is located on a probe, said probe being adapted to be entered into a cavity, such as a body cavity.